How to be Non-weight bearing

 - Users who suffer from balance problems could have issues with the iWalk 2.0

-If you have an injury where you think you might need crutches, it is important to see a doctor for a checkup.
+If you have an injury where you think you might need to find the best crutches for non weight bearing then it is important to see a doctor for a checkup.
 You deserve to feel better and get back to your day-to-day activities.
 With the right care and treatment plan, you will be back on health feet in no time.